zenphoto/zpbase/README.md

-**Please understand though that the ZenphotoCMS team has no resources to further develop these themes but we can help fixing bugs with newer releases that way.
+**Please understand though that the ZenphotoCMS team has no resources to actively develop or maintain these themes.
+But we can help fixing bugs with newer releases if pointed to it.
 Contributions via pull requests are also welcome.**

 zpbase
 ======